animre/End-to-end-API-Workshop/workshop/LabGuide100.md

   ![](images/100/image005.png)

-  4. Now, you can test the API blueprint by selecting one of the resources in your documentation.
+  4. After you saved the changes from the top right corner, you can test the API blueprint by selecting one of the resources in your documentation.

   ![](images/100/image009.jpg)